sebastienva/react-materiel/src/Select/README.md

 ========

 This component works like a [standard select](http://www.w3schools.com/tags/tag_select.asp).
-  You should be able to use it exactly the same way.
+  You should be able to use to a similar way.
+  Todo : hidden input ?

 Props
 -----